dasch-swiss/dsp-das/docs/user-guide/project.md

 Go to your project, select the tab `Data model` (step 1) and click the button `New data model` (step 2) as shown below:
 ![Data model.](../assets/images/Fig2.png)

-By clicking `New data model`, a dialogue box opens:
+By clicking `New data model`, a dialog box opens:
 ![Define new data model.](../assets/images/Fig3.png)

 **Create data model**

-Now you've to set a unique name (*please consider the NOTE*) and you can add a comment.
+Now you have to set a unique name (*please consider the NOTE*) and you can add a comment.
 Push the button `Create` to create your data model.

 > **_NOTE:_***There are some rules for the unique name:*
 >